OliverDaviesCodes/Yoga-Studio/README.md

    as well as operating hours for user convenience.
 * Motivational Input page encouraging booking and contacting the web owners for questions or booking.
 * Footer

+#

+## Contact Page Features

+*  Menu Button - designed to create a drop down menu with a selection of access pages for ux design
+*  Logo designed to be visually aesthetic an interest people in the name of the studio well creating a constant visual reminder through-out the website
+*  Heading and page introduction focused on identifying user location
+*  description and form related to the contact us section hoping for users to contact the owners easily through the outputted form
+*  Footer

+#

+## Booking Page Features

+*  Menu Button - designed to create a drop down menu with a selection of access pages for ux design
+*  Logo designed to be visually aesthetic an interest people in the name of the studio well creating a constant visual reminder through-out the website
+*  Heading and page introduction focused on identifying user location
+*  description and form related to the contact us section hoping for users to contact the owners easily through the outputted form
+*  Footer